grantjenks/python-sortedcontainers/docs/performance.rst

   `rbtree from NewCenturyComputers <http://newcenturycomputers.net/projects/rbtree.html>`_

 python-avl-tree from Github user pgrafov
   Pure-Python tree-based implementation.
-Last updated 3 years ago.
+Last updated in 2010.
 Unlikely to be fast.
   `python-avl-tree from Github user pgrafov <https://github.com/pgrafov/python-avl-tree>`_

 pyavl
   C-implementation for AVL tree-based dict and set containers.
 Claims to be fast.
-Last updated in 2012.
-Lacking documentation and failed to build on Windows.
+Lacking documentation and failed to build.
   `pyavl on PyPI <https://pypi.python.org/pypi/pyavl>`_

-The most similar module to sortedcontainers is skiplistcollections given that each is implemented in Python.
-But as is displayed below, sortedcontainers is several times faster and provides a richer API.
-Often the pure-Python implementation in sortedcontainers is faster even than the C-implementation counterparts.
+The most similar module to :doc:`SortedContainers<index>` is skiplistcollections given that each is implemented in Python.
+But as is displayed below, :doc:`SortedContainers<index>` is several times faster and provides a richer API.
+Often the pure-Python implementation in SortedContainers is faster even than the C-implementation counterparts.
 Where it lacks, performance is generally on the same magnitude.

-Because sortedcontainers is implemented in pure-Python, its performance depends directly on the Python runtime.
+Because :doc:`SortedContainers<index>` is implemented in pure-Python, its performance depends directly on the Python runtime.
 A :doc:`runtime performance comparison<performance-runtime>` is also included with data from popular runtimes.

-SortedContainers uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
+:doc:`SortedContainers<index>` uses a segmented-list data structure similar to a B-tree limited to two levels of nodes.
 As part of the implementation, a load factor is used to determine how many values should be stored in each node.
 This can have a significant impact on performance and a :doc:`load factor performance comparison<performance-load>` is also provided.

 Though these benchmarks exercise only one API repeatedly, an effort has also been made to simulate real-world workloads.
 The :doc:`simulated workload